mpredut/ImageProcessor/readme.txt

 Description Project

-GoPro is a command-line application developed in C++ that processes an image to find the top N brightest pixels and outputs the result as a JSON file.
+ImageProcessor is a command-line application developed in C++ that processes an image to find the top N brightest pixels and outputs the result as a JSON file.
 The design of application is using basic image processing load and JSON output generation using C++,OpenCV, and Google Test for unit testing.